Fast Algorithms and Error Analysis of Caputo Derivatives with Small Factional Orders: Introduction

 In this paper, we explore the relationship between $\alpha$ and the global error of fast algorithms for the Caputo derivative.
-For the existing algorithm FIR, we show that the global error will reduce as $\alpha$ gets smaller.
-If $\alpha$ is sufficiently small, we only need a few modes in sum-of-exponential approximation, but with sufficiently small global errors.
+For the algorithm FIR, we show that the global error will reduce as $\alpha$ gets smaller.
 Nevertheless, the fast scheme FIR still requires considerably many modes, even $\alpha$ is moderately small; thus it is not affordable in complex engineering applications.

-Instead, we present an novel scheme using much smaller numbers of modes to achieve a satisfactory approximation error, when compared with FIR in the small $\alpha$ regime.
-We name this new scheme the fast evaluation of the integral differential representation, abbreviated by FIDR.
+{We shall show that another scheme originally presented in \cite{shen2018fast} requires much smaller numbers of modes to achieve a satisfactory approximation error, when compared with FIR in the small $\alpha$ regime.
+In this paper, we call this scheme the fast evaluation of the integral differential representation, abbreviated by FIDR.}

-{It is admitted that FIDR is partially inspired by FIR in \cite{JiangZhang}, but we propose a distinct evaluation for the history part.
+{FIDR proposes a different evaluation for the history part.
 In FIDR, the convolution integral is also split into the local part and the history part, similar to \eqref{devide}.
-However, we use sum-of-exponential approximation directly to evaluate the history part
+However, they use the sum-of-exponential approximation directly to evaluate the history part